HoneyHoneyTeam/ESP32-Marauder-5G-Apex-5-Module---For-Flipper-Zero/README.md

 ## 7.2.
 Initial Setup Guide (Written Guide) for Apex 5 **Version 2 (V2)**

-Unlike Version 1 (V1), the Apex 5 Version 2 (V2) does not require any initial setup.
+Unlike Version 1 (V1), the Apex 5 Version 2 (V2) does **NOT** require any initial setup.
 The V2 board is completely plug-and-play.

 From a technical perspective, the major difference between V1 and V2 is the GPIO pin allocation.
 On the V2 board, we redesigned the GPIO mapping so that the Flipper Zero can communicate with both the ESP32-C5 and the GPS module simultaneously.
 This allows features such as Wardriving in the Marauder firmware to function correctly.

-With the V2 board, the GPIO configuration on the Flipper Zero matches the default settings used by most Flipper Zero firmware, including the official firmware, Momentum, and Unleashed.
-As a result, no initial configuration is required for the vast majority of users.
-In other words, Apex 5 V2 board is compatible with most of Flipper Zero firmware.
+With the V2 board, the GPIO configuration on the Flipper Zero matches the default settings used by most Flipper Zero firmware, including the official firmware, Momentum, Unleashed and etc. As a result, no initial configuration is required for the vast majority of users.

 The GPIO settings should appear as shown below, which are the default values.
 Unless these settings have been modified previously, there is nothing you need to change before using the V2 board.

 - 🔸  CC1101 SPI: Default 4
 - 🔸  NRF24 SPI: Extra 7